logo for pulau-pangkor.com

 Ipoh

 Ipoh is the state capital of Perak.
 It is a the third biggest city of Malaysia with a population of over 600.000 people.
-Ipoh was never a real ming town.
+Ipoh was never a real mining town.
 However, it owes the mining industry a lot on its existence.

 In the late 19th century the city was known by the British as Epoh.
 The name however originated from a local tree known as pokok ipoh.
 This particular plant is known for its tree sap.
 This sap is poisonous and it was used by the orang asli in their blowdarts.